simoncblyth/env/geant4/geometry/collada/xmldae.rst

 Looks to be a pattern that the LV referenced by instance_node are skipped in the VRML2 list.

+  * yes, the VRML2 has just the PV

 ::

     sqlite> select id, name from shape where name like '/dd/Geometry/Sites/lvNearSiteRock%' ;